AURORA

 Abstract

 Atmospheric aerosols (or particulate matter, PM) are liquid or solid particles suspended in the air with diameters ranging from few nanometers to few tens of micrometers.
 Poor air quality associated with high levels of PM is a major public health problem, and is one of the five leading causes of premature deaths worldwide, alongside with high blood pressure, smoking, diabetes and obesity.
 Human exposure to PM caused ~8.9 million deaths, or ~10% of total global burden of mortality in 2015, more than car accidents, HIV and malaria combined.
 Without any action, these numbers are expected to double by 2050.
 PM health effects can be both acute and chronic, and have been associated with cardiovascular diseases, respiratory symptoms, different types of cancer, diabetes, sudden infant mortality, and neurodegenerative diseases (upon penetrating the blood-brain barrier).
 The magnitude of the association between PM exposure and the probability of death, is based on the total PM mass, while PM’s health effects is strongly driven by its chemical composition and size, and hence its origin.
 PM originates from natural (e.g. volcanoes, pollen) or anthropogenic (e.g. combustion) sources, and can be primary from direct emissions (e.g. metals from vehicular wear) or secondary, formed in the atmosphere through complex oxidation mechanisms of gaseous precursors (e.g. from trees, car/industrial exhaust, residential heating) (Fig. 1).
 Our ability to identify the major PM sources responsible for health outcomes is a two-fold challenge that requires (1) a fundamental understanding of PM emissions and formation processes and (2) the consideration of the high diversity and spatial heterogeneity of PM emissions, especially in urban settings where most of the population resides.
-AURORA unifies the expertise from distinct fields of science, including analytical & atmospheric chemistry, numerical modelling, epidemiology and medical science, to propose an innovative modelling framework, which integrates data-science, geo-statistics and process-based simulations to achieve a unique combination of source specificity, spatial and temporal coverage and resolution required for human exposure assessments.
-Model outputs will be combined with invaluable records of acute and chronic diseases developed and maintained over the course of 30 years to derive the pathogenicity of PM sources and their contribution to different health outcomes on a European scale.
+AURORA unifies the expertise from distinct fields of science, including analytical & atmospheric chemistry and numerical modelling, to propose an innovative modelling framework, which integrated data-science, geo-statistics and process-based simulations to achieve a unique combination of source specificity, spatial and temporal coverage and resolution required for human exposure assessments.
+Model outputs will be combined with invaluable records of Organic Aerosol concentrations on a European scale.

 People